 In particular, we were pleased to see the following:

-- The draft allows for floor to area ratio more accessory dwelling units (ADUs) than the current code.
-ADUs are critical to creating more market-rate and Housing that costs no more than 30 percent of a household’s monthly income, as defined by the U.S. Department of Housing and Urban Development. in every neighborhood in Austin.
+- The draft allows for far more accessory dwelling units (ADUs) than the current code.
+ADUs are critical to creating more market-rate and affordable housing in every neighborhood in Austin.

 - The draft eliminates or reduces parking minimums near many central corridors, demonstrating the city’s commitment to shifting from car-focused transportation to a truly viable public transit system.

-- While far from perfect, the transition zones will begin to allow for more dense, a zone that can be residential and commercial (although usually not industrial)., and transit-supportive housing within a ten-minute walk of major corridors.
+- While far from perfect, the transition zones will begin to allow for more dense, mixed-use, and transit-supportive housing within a ten-minute walk of major corridors.

 Overall, we look forward to working with staff and council over the coming months to turn this draft into the best possible code it can be so our city can become more affordable, environmentally sustainable, and create more opportunities that are open to everyone.Contact: